187jjay187/vet-clinic-database/README.md

 ## 👥 Authors <a name="authors"></a>

+> Mention all of the collaborators of this project.

 👤 **Jerome Jay**

 - GitHub: @githubhandle(https://github.com/187jjay187)
 - Twitter: @twitterhandle(https://twitter.com/187jjay187)
 - LinkedIn: LinkedIn(https://linkedin.com/in/jerome-osman-137605a4)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>